-I think web stories is a perfect movie by Google to get head to head with all the social media platforms, especially Instagram (& Facebook).
+I think web story is a perfect move by Google to get head-to-head with all the social media platforms, especially Instagram (& Facebook).

-This will open gates for creators to not only get easy traffic from Google, but the search engines giant will also have a whole new format of user generated content to keep the company in the game for next decade.
+This will open gates for creators to not only get easy traffic from Google, but the search engines giant will also have a whole new format of user-generated content to keep the company in the game for the next decade.

-Obviously, if this doesn’t turns out to another one of those Google+ moment.
-However, I’m anticipating that Google will strategically moving forward this as social media was totally dominating the advertising business recently.
+Obviously, if this doesn’t turn out to be another one of those Google+ moments.
+However, I’m anticipating that Google will strategically be moving forward with this as social media was totally dominating the advertising business recently.

 Web stories will not only open gates for free organic traffic, but it’s a great medium to make money from ads.
 People are already used to those ad formats on social media, so digesting this won’t be a problem.

-Whatever the case be, Google has declared a war with all the social media platforms at once.
+Whatever the case, Google has declared a war on all the social media platforms at once.
 This means, lower ad prices at least for 2-3 years.

 That’s good for businesses.
 Really good.
 All you have to do is, create more web stories & steal free & easy organic traffic from Google.